-- Encourage the reporting of all patient safety incidents and ensure all staff in their directorate are competent in using the reporting systems and have time to record and share information. - Ensure that incidents are reported and managed in line with internal and external requirements. - Ensure that they and their staff periodically review the PSIRF and the organisation's PSIRP to check that expectations are clearly understood.
+- Encourage the reporting of all patient safety incidents and ensure all staff in their directorate are competent in using the reporting systems and have time to record and share information. - Ensure that incidents are reported and managed in line with internal and external requirements.

-- Provide protected time for training in patient safety disciplines to support skill development across the wider staff group. - Provide protected time for participation in PSIRs/PSIIs as required. - Work with the risk team and others to ensure those affected by patient safety incidents have access to the support they need. - Support development and delivery of actions in response to PSIRs/PSIIs that relate to their area of responsibility (including taking remedial action to achieve the desired outcomes).
+- Ensure that they and their staff periodically review the PSIRF and the organisation's PSIRP to check that expectations are clearly understood. - Provide protected time for training in patient safety disciplines to support skill development across the wider staff group. - Provide protected time for participation in PSILRs/PSIIs as required. - Work with the Clinical Governance & Risk department and others to ensure those affected by patient safety incidents have access to the support they need. - Support development and delivery of actions in response to PSILRs/PSIIs that relate to their area of responsibility (including taking remedial action to achieve the desired outcomes).

-Patient Safety Partners (PSP's) 5.6
+5.6 Patient Safety Partners (PSPs)

-As part of SHSC's commitment to working with members of the public we will develop a Patient Safety Partner programme.
+As part of SHSC's commitment to working with members of the public we will develop a Patient Safety Partner (PSP) programme.
 This is where members of the public join our Quality and Safety Improvement work.
 Those who partner with us have expectations as part of their contribution to the PSIRF:

-- PSP's will undertake the training required to the national standard for their role as specified in the National Patient Safety Syllabus as well as any other relevant training. - Participate in Clinical Quality and Safety Group and be active members of the PSRIF Implementation Group, PSII & Learning Oversight Panel, and other work streams with the aim of helping SHSC design safer systems of care and prioritise risk. - Encourage Patients, Families and Carers to play an active role in their safety. - Contribute to action plans following investigation, particularly around actions that address the needs of patients. - The organisation commits to protecting our partners from emotional harm which may arise from their work with us therefore, they are able to access the support detailed for Staff in section 8.
+- PSP's will undertake the training required to the national standard for their role as specified in the National Patient Safety Syllabus as well as any other relevant training. - Participate in Clinical Quality and Safety Group and be active members of the PSRIF Implementation Group, Patient Safety Oversight Panel, and other work streams with the aim of helping SHSC design safer systems of care and prioritise risk. - Encourage patients, families and carers to play an active role in their safety. - Contribute to action plans following investigation, particularly around actions that address the needs of patients. - The organisation commits to protecting our partners from emotional harm which may arise from their work with us therefore, they are able to access the support detailed for staff in section 8.